HelmyBlub/chatSim/tasks.md

             - "setStateTradeItem" from citizen to citizen
                 - animate
             -
-- refactor "need food", "need starving"
-    - not using new state stack properly?

 - selecting click should select closest not first
 - mushroom pickup behavior